-- The 1st International Special Olympics Summer Games were held at Soldier Field in Chicago, Illinois, USA, on July 19–20, 1968.
-One thousand individuals with intellectual disabilities from 26 U.S. states and Canada competed in track and field and swimming.
+- The first International Special Olympics Summer Games were held at Soldier Field in Chicago, Illinois, USA, on July 19–20, 1968.
+One thousand individuals with intellectual disabilities from 26 US states and Canada competed in track and field and swimming.

-- Anne McGlone Burke, a physical education teacher with the Chicago Park District, began with the idea for a one-time Olympic-style athletic competition for people with special needs.
+- Anne McGlone Burke, a physical education teacher with the Chicago Park District, had the idea for a one-time Olympic-style athletic competition for people with special needs.
 She then approached Eunice Kennedy Shriver.
-Both women are considered to be the founders of the Special Olympics.
+Both women are considered the founders of the Special Olympics.

 - Athletes from 150 countries train and participate in the Special Olympics.

 - Three million athletes participate around the world.

 - The Special Olympics motto is “Let me win.
 But if I cannot win, let me be brave in the attempt.”

 - The Special Olympics offers over 30 Olympic-type individual and team sports that provide meaningful training and competition opportunities for persons with intellectual disabilities.